timginker/boiwsa/README.md

-where $D_{t}^{y}$ and $D_{t}^{m}$ are the day of the year and the day of the month, and $n_{t}^{y}$ and $n_{t}^{m}$ are the number of days in the given month or year.
+where $D_{t}^{y}$ and $D_{t}^{m}$ are the day of the year and the day of the month, and $n_{t}^{y}$ and $n_{t}^{m}$ are the number of days in the given year or month.
 Thus, the seasonal adjustment procedure takes into account the existence of two cycles, namely intrayearly and intramonthly.